Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 By the way, here is some advice.
 If you are going to make a game in the future, but not right now, start collecting links to interviews and press releases from developers.
 They will come in handy when you start planning.

-In case Wikipedia is not enough, we have several Steam statistics aggregators, such as [Steam Spy](https://steamspy.com/).
+In case Wikipedia is not enough, there are several Steam statistics aggregators, such as [Steam Spy](https://steamspy.com/).

 ## Marketing strategy